 Yet, most people with HL do not get hearing help.
 Here is why.

 Respiratory care ventilator for pandemic emergencies, such as the COVID-19 Coronavirus.
 The concept is low cost and mass-producible from off-the-shelf components that are readily available at national levels.
-The Ennomotive Open Innovation Hub for Engineering has developed the concept into a clinically effective Volume Control SIMV ventilator.
-The development stages documentation is published open source in Github.
-Ennomotive can provide interested producers with the final documentation and conformity assessments to medical device standards.
+The Ennomotive Open Innovation Hub for Engineering has developed the concept into a clinically effective lung Protective Volume Control SIMV ventilator.
+Ennomotive can provide interested producers with the final documentation and conformity assessments to medical device standards, or they can have the ventilator produced.
+The final OxyVita ventilator won the prestigious prize for best initiative in Health Technology 2020, awarded by the Spanish minister of health.

 The individual device has a component cost of just £400 (GBP), or Euro460 or US$500.
+It can be produced for less than Euro1,000.
 Continue reading “Emergency Ventilators”

 Determining the appropriate level of details in the QFD House of Quality is a double-edged sword.
 On one hand, people in the team can lose oversight if the resolution becomes too fine, where the wealth of details makes the House of Quality so complex that we can no longer visualise the rationale behind our design decisions.
 Continue reading “House of Quality matrix resolution”